Translate content for a localized channel.

 Localized channels each have their own folder tree in the Content application.
 The folder trees for the localized channels are linked to each other as translations.
 Each document within a localized folder tree can be translated using the translation workflow described on this page.

-The example below assumes your Headless Experience Manager is set up with two channels displaying localized versions of the same content: an (American) English channel and a French channel.
+The example below assumes your Bloomreach Content is set up with two channels displaying localized versions of the same content: an (American) English channel and a French channel.
 You have an English document that you want to translate to French so you can add it to the French channel.

 Translating a document is done within the Content application.